 For science-based startups, companies and organisations, we provide services such as science engagement and outreach, content management, web designing and social media management.
 We bring the best of two worlds — digital media services with expertise in the sciences.
 We help you present your work and services in a scientifically sound manner while increasing your outreach manifold.

 As a scholar of science, I always understood that science belongs to everyone and that it should not be confined within the walls of laboratories.
-After a few years in scientific research, I delved into communicating science to people beyond academia and founded SciRio with a vision that science communication is a collaborative effort and to execute it effectively, we need an independent free-willed platform.
-I envision to democratise the field of science communication in India.
-To be able to inspire students and researchers in the sciences to go out and talk science beyond their professional circles and support them in honing their science communicating skills.
+After a few years in scientific research, I delved into communicating science to people beyond academia and founded SciRio.
+We need an independent, free-willed platform with a vision that science communication is a collaborative effort and to execute it effectively.
+I envision democratising the field of science communication in India.
+To inspire students and researchers in the sciences to go out and talk science beyond their professional circles and support them in honing their science communicating skills.

 Leeba Ann Chacko